List of 8-bit computer hardware graphics: Tandy Color Computer 3

-The Tandy Color Computer 3 could display all of the modes of the Tandy Color Computer 1 and 2 / TRS-80 Color Computer, except the Semigraphics modes.
+ExThe Tandy Color Computer 3 could display all of the modes of the Tandy Color Computer 1 and 2 / TRS-80 Color Computer, except the Semigraphics modes.
 Taking the place of the graphics and memory hardware of the previous machines is an application-specific integrated circuit called (officially) the Advanced Color Video Chip (ACVC) or (unofficially) the Graphics Interrupt Memory Enhancer (GIME).

 With colors from a palette of 64, this chip is capable of displaying four combinations of colors and resolutions: 320x192x4, 320x192x16, 640x192x2, and 640x192x4.
 There are two palette modes: RGB and Composite.
 Both modes use a six-bit arrangement.

 In Composite mode there are four levels of Intensity (luminance) and sixteen distinct Phase (chroma) values.